Centralia, Washington: History

+Skookumchuck

-The area was first settled by the Upper Chehalis people with the first non-indigenous settlers arriving in 1845.
+The area was first settled by the Upper Chehalis people, who had several villages at the confluence of the Skookumchuck and Chehalis rivers.
+The first non-indigenous settlers arrived in 1845.
 In 1850, J. G. Cochran and his wife Anna were led there via the Oregon Trail by their adopted son, George Washington, a free African-American.
 The family feared Washington would be forced into slavery if they stayed in Missouri after the passage of the Compromise of 1850.
 Cochran filed a donation land claim near the Borst Home in 1852 and was able to sell his claim to Washington for $6,000 because unlike the neighboring Oregon Territory, there was no restriction against passing legal ownership of land to African Americans in the newly formed Washington Territory.

+The town was originally called Skookumchuck after the nearby river, itself named for a Chinook Jargon word meaning "rapids."
+As it grew, local Upper Chehalis people continued to live there each summer for the harvest, and some took jobs in town.
+However, their community was devastated by a smallpox epidemic in 1852, and after they abandoned a nearby village, settlers burned it down.
+Skookumchuck settlers then built and moved into Fort Henness near the site, worried that the Upper Chehalis would attack them during the Puget Sound War.
+A few settlers remained in town, with one writing that he saw the fort as "injurious to our friendship".
+The Upper Chehalis did not fight in the war and remained connected to Skookumchuck.
+Although the Upper Chehalis had not signed the Treaty of Point Elliott due to concerns over the reservation terms, some moved to the Chehalis Reservation when it was created in 1864.

-The new community was connected to the Columbia and Puget Sound regions via the first major road in the area in 1857.
+The Skookumchuck community was connected to the Columbia and Puget Sound regions via the first major road in the area in 1857.
 In the 1850s and 1860s, Centralia's Borst Home, at the confluence of the Chehalis and Skookumchuck Rivers, was the site of a toll ferry, and the halfway stopping point for stagecoaches operating between Kalama, Washington and Tacoma.